Jackknife inference with two-way clustering: Simulation Experiments

-\Cref{fig:C} shows that the number of regressors, $p$, also matters.
-In Panels~(a) and~(c), $G=15$, $H=12$, and $N=10,\tn000$.
-In Panels~(b) and~(d), $G=30$, $H=24$, and $N=40,\tn000$.
-In all panels, $p$ varies from 1 to~16.
-As it increases, the rejection rates for the CV$_{\tn1}$ tests increase, but those for the CV$_{\tn3}$ tests decrease slightly.
+The number of regressors inevitably matters.
+This was analyzed in the context of heteroskedasticity by \citet*{CJN_2018}.
+In \Cref{fig:C}, $p$ varies from 1 to~16.
+In Panels~(a) and~(c), $G=15$, $H=12$, and $N=9,\tn000$.
+In Panels~(b) and~(d), $G=30$, $H=24$, and $N=36,\tn000$.
+As $p$ increases, the rejection rates for the CV$_{\tn1}$ tests increase, but those for the CV$_{\tn3}$ tests decrease slightly.
 In all panels, the \mbox{max-se} tests perform nearly the same as the three\tkk-term tests.
 Throughout \Cref{fig:C}, the CV$_{\tn3}^{(3)}$ and CV$_{\tn3}^{(\max)}$ tests perform very well.

 In the lower two panels, the 26 or 53 fixed effects are replaced by a constant term.
 Rejection frequencies for the CV$_{\tn1}$ tests still increase with~$p$, but more slowly, while those for the CV$_{\tn3}$ tests still decrease, at about the same slow rate.
 In these two panels, the 3+ tests are nearly identical to the ordinary three\tkk-term tests.
 These are the only experiments in which we omit the fixed effects.
 Their presence evidently has a large impact on the performance of the 3+ tests but a fairly modest effect on that of the other tests.